AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 ## Labels

-To enable or disable axis labels you need to specify {api:anychart.core.ui.LabelsFactory#enabled}**.labels().enabled()**{api} parameter of an axis.
+To enable or disable axis labels you need to specify {api:anychart.core.ui.LabelsFactory#enabled}**labels().enabled()**{api} parameter of an axis.
 You can specify how labels should look like, padding between labels and an axis line, should labels be rotated or staggered, etc.

 Learn more about axes labels formatting in [Axes Labels Tutorial](Axes_Labels_Formatting)